ctag/gestum/README.md

 * Dupont/header connections make i2c unreliable.
 For implementation either solder connections or remove any stress/movement in wire connections.
 * Firmware startup has a ~1 second delay which allows BNOs to boot.
 Is mentioned in the BNO datasheet.

+## To Do

+Explain checksumming

+Add quaternion member byte order in return tlv